-The transaction history in Horizon reflects the figures advanced by Post Office. [[This transaction history has been provided to Second Sight.
-CHECK]]
+The transaction history in Horizon reflects the figures advanced by Post Office.

 In any event, the manual REMMING-in of scratch cards by Subpostmasters has now been replaced with an automated process so the risk of a discrepancy occurring (such as the one in the Hightown branch on 17 February 2010) has been largely mitigated.